rxweb/rxweb/docs/how-to/errorMessages.md

 # Display Single Message

-To use the errorMessage property, You have to use RxFormBuilder service to create FormGroup in the component.
+You have to use RxFormBuilder service to create FormGroup in the component.

 <data-scope scope="['decorator']">
 First we need to create a user class and define properties in the model.
 <div component="app-code" key="error-single-model"></div>
 </data-scope>
 <div component="app-code" key="error-single-component"></div>
 Next, we need to write html code.
+For showing error message you have to use 'errorMessage' property.
 <div component="app-code" key="error-single-html"></div>
 <div component="app-example-runner" ref-component="app-errormessage-single"></div>

 # Display Multiple Messages

-To use the errorMessage property, You have to use RxFormBuilder service to create FormGroup in the component.
+You have to use RxFormBuilder service to create FormGroup in the component.

 <data-scope scope="['decorator']">
 First we need to create a user class and define properties in the model.
 <div component="app-code" key="error-complete-model"></div>
 </data-scope>
 <div component="app-code" key="error-complete-component"></div>
 Next, we need to write html code.
+For showing error message you have to use 'errorMessage' property.
 <div component="app-code" key="error-complete-html"></div>
-<div component="app-example-runner" ref-component="app-errormessage-complete"></div>-
+<div component="app-example-runner" ref-component="app-errormessage-complete"></div>